nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 The number of repeat issues authorised if specified.

-Must be present where a repeat is authorised for a defined number of issues.
-Must not be specified for acute medications or where the number of repeat issues has not been defined.
+**MUST** be present where a repeat is authorised for a defined number of issues.

+**MUST NOT** be specified for acute medications or where the number of repeat issues has not been defined.
 There is no concept of an initial dispense in GP Connect usage.
 Therefore, the `numberOfRepeats` allowed is the total number of allowed issues.

 ### repeatInformation.numberOfRepeatPrescriptionsIssued ###